-Role modeling attitudes and behaviours: Be aware of the way you are speaking about your own and other people's bodies - we don't want to inadvertently role model restrictive dieting or muscle-building activity, or make jokes about our appearance.
+- Role modeling attitudes and behaviours: Be aware of the way you are speaking about your own and other people's bodies we don't want to inadvertently role model restrictive dieting or muscle-building activity, or make jokes about our appearance. - We know it's hard to know what to say, but it is important that you speak up and intervene when negative comments or body shaming happens in the classroom, or on the playground.